 Early Life

-Robert Kuok was born on October 6, 1923, in Johor Bahru, Malaysia, to a family of Chinese descent.
-His father was a rice trader who instilled the values of hard work and perseverance.
-He attended Raffles Institution in Singapore and later studied at the University of Malaya, although his formal education was cut short by World War II.
+Robert Kuok Hock Nien was born on October 6, 1923, in Johor Bahru, Malaysia, to Chinese immigrant parents.
+His father was a rice trader.
+Kuok was educated at Raffles Institution in Singapore.
+His formal education was cut short due to World War II, but he showed exceptional business acumen.

 Rise to Success